 3. A good night’s sleep

-Pilates can help stretch muscles, releasing tension and pain, and it can also help trigger natural sleep responses.
+Pilates and Yoga can help stretch muscles, releasing tension and pain, and it can also help trigger natural sleep responses.

 4. Increase your strength and stamina without adding muscle bulk

 Pilates and Yoga helps increase both your strength and stamina without adding unwanted bulk because it focuses on developing your “core” muscles – muscles found in your abdominal and pelvic regions as well as in your back.
 By toning and stretching these muscles, and by correcting your posture, your natural strength and stamina will improve in leaps and bounds.